microsoft/Windows-DevRel/Tutorials/winui-local-ai/2-dev-setup.md

 1. Open Visual Studio and select **Create a new project** from the launch page.
 (If Visual Studio is already open to the editor, select **File** > **New**> **Project**)
 1. Search for **WinUI** and select the **Blank App, Packaged (WinUI 3 in Desktop)** project template
 1. Click **Next**
 1. .
-Name your project: **StoryTeller**
+Name your project: **PoemGenerator**

-Important: The Project Name and Solution Name must be StoryTeller.
+Important: The Project Name and Solution Name must be PoemGenerator.
 Visual Studio creates namespaces using this information.
 If it's something different, the code you copy and paste from this tutorial can cause build errors.

 1. Select **Create**.